Battle of Tsorona: Ethiopian claims

 Ethiopian government spokesman Getachew Reda initially denied any knowledge of clashes between Eritrea and Ethiopia.
 Subsequent comments by the Ethiopian government spokesman claimed "there were significant casualties on both sides, but more on the Eritrean side."
 The Ethiopian government also claimed Eritrea instigated the clash to “distract attention” from the recently published report on Eritrea by the United Nations Commission of Inquiry (COI) on human rights in Eritrea.

 Media claims

 The exile-based news source Gedab News, or Awate, reported on June 12 that border clashes were ongoing, but that the trigger remained unclear.
 The next day they reported that the clash was triggered by a firefight between Eritrean soldiers and Eritrean opposition groups based in Ethiopia.
-The clash escalated as an increasing amount of Ethiopian and Eritrean troops joined the altercation.
+The clash escalated as an increasing number of Ethiopian and Eritrean troops joined the altercation.
 They offer the following timeline.

 Timeline

 Around midnight on Saturday June 11, a group of Eritrean National Service members, crossed the border to Ethiopia near Tsorona.
 On the Ethiopian side of the border, there are several armed Eritrean opposition groups;

 Eritrean Defense Forces soldiers shot at the deserters and Eritrean opposition groups shot back, resulting in a firefight.

 This lasted for several hours during which the Eritrean Defense Forces used mortars and RPGs;

 By 5:00 am, the Eritrean opposition groups had retreated as troops from the Ethiopian National Defense Forces arrived from the surrounding area;

 The fighting continued until mid-afternoon Monday(June 13), during which the EDF and ENDF exchanged heavy artillery fire.